 Sally MacDonald, Director of the Science and Industry Museum says

-‘Dame Deborah James’ passion and commitment have touched every corner of the UK and beyond this past month.
+‘Dame Deborah James’ passion and commitment have touched every corner of the UK and beyond.
 We have been so honoured to work with Deborah on such an important exhibition, in which her “rebellious hope” lives on.
 Our thoughts are with Deborah and her family.’

 In addition to Deborah James, the other members of our exhibition advisory board are: Sir Paul Nurse, Director and Chief Executive of the Francis Crick Institute; Prof Paul Workman, Chief Executive and President of The Institute of Cancer Research; Prof Dan Davis, Prof of Immunology at Manchester University; Prof Charlie Swanton, co-director of the CRUK/UCL Lung Cancer Centre of Excellence, Group Leader at the Francis Crick Institute and Cancer Research UK’s Chief Clinician; Prof Karen Vousden, Cancer Research UK’s Chief Scientist and Group Leader at the Francis Crick Institute; Prof Daniel Hochhauser, a consultant medical oncologist at UCL; Terry Kavanagh, a long term lung cancer survivor, who sits on the Patient Panel for CRUK’S Grand Challenge; Natasha Lomax, who was diagnosed with Hodgkin’s Lymphoma (a type of blood cancer) in 2016 and a member of two panels at CRUK and one with UCLH; and Freya Parry, Head of Research Information, Communication and Engagement at Cancer Research UK.